lifan0913/node-mongo-complete-bootcamp-2019/01-introduction-nodejs-npm/notes.md

 This is why we use so many callback functions in Node.js.

 It's important to know that using callbacks does not make our code automatically asynchronous.

+---

+## Reading and Writing Files Asynchronously

+To read a file in a asynchronous way we should use the `readFile` method instead of the `readFileSync` and pass it a callback to execute once it finishes reading the contents.

+The same applies to writing a file.
+There's an example in the repo with some code to read and write files in a asynchronous way.